tommywatson/textwin/readme.md

 ![Screenshot](images/screenshot.png  "Screenshot")

-This is not complete, maintained, or being further developed, it's just a bit of nostalgia example of some of the stuff we used to do in the early 90's.
+This is not complete, maintained, or being further developed, it's just a bit of nostalgia, an example of some of the stuff we used to do in the early 90's.

 If you're brave enough to run it you will need a copy of Bruce's C compiler and DOSBox installed and execute the following command;